adamlg1/startup/README.md

-# Gluten-Free Griffdawg
+# Gluten-Free Chat

 ## Description deliverable - Startup Specification

 ### Elevator pitch

 Have you ever been frustrated by your family’s inability to figure out what is and is not gluten-free, or had well-intentioned relatives feed you food that doesn’t agree with your diet, or arrived at a dinner only to find out you cannot eat anything?
-The Gluten-Free Griffdawg application helps to solve many of these problems.
+The Gluten-Free Chat application helps to solve many of these problems.
 Family can message to ask questions in a chat setting, add tips of what they have learned cooking, and not have to feel so unsure when cooking for someone on a gluten-free diet.
 Questions in the chat can be answered in realtime, and all members can benefit from each other’s knowledge by adding tips.
-In a family with gluten-free members, the Gluten-Free Griffdawg app is a must to eliminate the confusion caused by ineffective google searches, and lack of knowledge surrounding what constitutes as gluten-free.
+In a family with gluten-free members, the Gluten-Free Chat app is a must to eliminate the confusion caused by ineffective google searches, and lack of knowledge surrounding what constitutes as gluten-free.

 ### Design